Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-spatial-support-english.rst

 - as one of arbitrary dimension (designated from now on as an "*arbitrary matrix*"), corresponding to the ``matrix:matrix/0`` type; internally such matrices are nested lists: a list of ``m`` rows, each being a list of ``n`` elements, hence defined in `row-major order <https://en.wikipedia.org/wiki/Row-_and_column-major_order>`_ (not column-major one)
 - if being square and of a well-known dimension among 2, 3 or 4 (special cases defined for convenience and performance), as a value belonging to the ``matrix{2,3,4}/0`` types (which are records like ``#matrix4{}``, whose fields are named according to the matrix elements, such as ``m41``); they are designated hereafter as "*specialised matrices*"
 - in a symbolic way, such as ``identity_4`` (meaning the identity 4x4 matrix)
-- for some dimensions (ex: 3D or 4D), extra representations exist (compact 4x4 matrices, made of a 3x3 matrix and a vector3, in the context of homogeneous operations)
+- for some dimensions (e.g. 3D or 4D), extra representations exist (compact 4x4 matrices, made of a 3x3 matrix and a vector3, in the context of homogeneous operations)

 Taking as an example a 2x2 matrix like: